machwatt/sf_filecollection_gallery/README.md

 	view.layoutRootPaths = The root path for layouts as fallback array

-	settings.lightbox = Additional output for lightbox settings, default 'lightbox' settings.enableLightbox = Switch if lightbox is enabled settings.cssFile = Path to CSS File
+	settings.lightbox = Additional output for lightbox settings, default 'lightbox' settings.enableLightbox = Switch if lightbox is enabled  NOTE: You need some other extension (or anything else) to render that lightbox. settings.cssFile = Path to CSS File

 	settings.image.width = Width of single image